Seahawks position overview: Injury uncertainties could have Seattle looking for running backs this offseason

 As with Carson, a healthy Penny probably also changes things a bit in the playoffs.
 Instead, Seattle heads into the offseason wondering when Penny— who has played 24 of a possible 32 regular-season games in two seasons — will be healthy.

-Prosise unfortunately again got hurt when he had a chance to stake a claim to a significant role but also didn’t do a whole lot when he did get chances averaging 3.1 yards pre carry on 23 attempts.
+Prosise unfortunately again got hurt when he had a chance to stake a claim to a significant role but also didn’t do a whole lot when he did get chances averaging 3.1 yards per carry on 23 attempts.

-Homer showed promise at the end of the regular season (114 yards on 18 carries) but was stifled in the post-season (25 yards on 14 carries).
+Homer showed promise at the end of the regular season (114 yards on 18 carries) but was stifled in the postseason (25 yards on 14 carries).

 Lynch scored four TDs on 30 carries but had just 67 yards overall and logically has come to the end.

-Turbin saw just two offensive snaps — against the Eagles in the wild card playoff game — and also logically won’t be back.
+Turbin saw just two offensive snaps — against the Eagles in the wild-card playoff game — and also logically won’t be back.

 2020 preview